 After the insurance company approves the supplement request, any necessary parts can be ordered.
 The repair shop may need to wait a few days for the additional parts to arrive before completing the work.

 The initial payment, made when you accept a repair estimate, is based on the quoted amount.
 This may not be the final cost of the parts and labor involved in the repair.
-Information included with the initial payment receipt explains that supplements may be necessary.
+The information included with the initial payment receipt explains that supplements may be necessary.
 If additional damage is found during the repair process, the shop will contact the insurance company to get approval for any supplemental charges before completing the job.

 “We make supplemental insurance requests every day, on over 85% of our jobs,” says Brandon Badell, owner of Badell’s Collision.
 “It’s important for customers to understand that any insurance estimate or body shop estimate is an educated ‘best guess’.
 We work really hard to avoid unpleasant surprises, but we also ensure that the job is done right.”